Tanzania Energy Information

 Total Energy Consumption

-The total per capita energy consumption is around 0.4 toe (2020), more than a third lower than the Sub-Saharan Africa's average.
-The per capita electricity consumption was 110 kWh in 2020 (almost 70% lower than the Sub-Saharan Africa's average).
+The total per capita energy consumption is around 0.4 toe (2020), more than a third lower than the average for Sub-Saharan Africa.
+The per capita electricity consumption was 110 kWh in 2020 (almost 70% lower than the average for Sub-Saharan Africa).

 Graph: CONSUMPTION TRENDS BY ENERGY SOURCE (Mtoe)